Lionesses face Brazil in 'special' Finalissima

 Following the 2022 match, it was agreed between Uefa and Conmebol that a similar match between the women's champions would take place at the same stadium the following year.

 Brazil qualified as South America's representatives on 30 July by beating Colombia 1-0 in the final of the Copa America Femenina.
-The following day, England secured their spot by beating Germany 2-1 after extra time in the Euro 2022.
+The following day, England secured their spot by beating Germany 2-1 after extra time in the Euro 2022 final.

-Arsenal and Brazil defender Rafaelle Souza - the one England-based player in Brazil's squad - said: "It is going to be a special night with all these people here.
+Arsenal and Brazil defender Rafaelle Souza - the only England-based player in Brazil's squad - said: "It is going to be a special night with all these people here.
 I feel special to have this opportunity.
 I played in the Olympics with 70,000 people and it was amazing.

 "This game will be important not just for women's football but for me as a player.
 I will tell my child I played at Wembley in front of 90,000 and it will be special for me."